-Terra provides infrastructure for running interactive analyses with Jupyter Notebooks, which are files that contain analysis code and embedded documentation.
-This article is to help enhance your ability to do interactive analyses with a deeper understanding of key components (i.e. Billing Projects) in Terra's notebooks environment.
+Terra provides infrastructure for running interactive analyses with Jupyter Notebooks.
+These are files that contain analysis code and embedded documentation.
+Read on for a deeper understanding of key components in Terra's notebook environment.

 |Content for this article was contributed by Matt Bookman from Verily Life Sciences based on work done in Terra for AMP PD, a public/private partnership collaborating toward biomarker discovery to advance the development of Parkinson’s Disease therapies.|

-This section defines terms, and explains where notebook files and their output live -- both when you are working with the files and when you are not.
+This section defines terms and explains where notebook files and their output live -- while you work with the files and while you do not.

 Terra supports R and Python kernels.
 When cells in the notebook are executed, they are interpreted by this language-specific kernel.
-Note that Terra generally selects the kernel automatically, though it is always a good idea to check.
+Note: Terra generally selects the kernel automatically, although checking is always a good idea.

 Notebook Service (aka Leonardo)

-The Notebook Service manages the compute environment and engine you use to edit and run your notebook.
+The Notebook Service manages the cloud environment (Compute Engine instance) you use to edit and run your notebook.
 In Terra, the notebook service is called "Leonardo," and the two terms are often used interchangeably.

 When you create your Cloud Environment, by default you create a single VM.
 However, the Terra environment supports more powerful clusters of VMs using Google Cloud Dataproc.
-Use of a VM cluster is an advanced topic that is outside of the scope of this document.
+The use of a VM cluster is an advanced topic that is outside of the scope of this document.

 Detachable Persistent Disk

-Docker is a (branded) container technology for packaging software for rapid deployment and reproducibility.
-Like a sandboxed virtual machine, Dockers exists wholly inside the Compute Engine Virtual Machine.
-Docker containers include all the software and tools needed for an analysis and can be quickly deployed on a Cloud Environment.
-To learn more about using Dockers, including custom Dockers, in Terra, see Docker tutorial: Custom cloud environments for Jupyter notebooks.
+Dockeris a (branded) container technology for packaging software for rapid deployment and reproducibility.
+Like a sandboxed virtual machine, Docker containers exist wholly inside the Compute Engine Virtual Machine.
+Docker images include all the software and tools needed for an analysis and can be quickly deployed on a Cloud Environment.
+To learn more about using Dockers, including custom Docker images, in Terra, see Docker tutorial: Custom cloud environments for Jupyter notebooks.

 Every Terra Workspace has an associated Google Cloud Storage bucket for long-term storage of notebooks and other files.
-Notebook files (i.e. only ".ipynb" files) are automatically saved to your workspace bucket (see section on Saving Notebooks below).
+In "edit" mode, notebook files (i.e., only ".ipynb" files) are automatically saved to your workspace bucket.
 You can save other generated files to your workspace bucket manually.
-See Copying notebook output to a Google bucket for more details on how to do this).
+See Copying notebook output to a Google bucket for more details on how to do this.